msabree/ai-voice-browser-extension/README.md

 1. After loading the extension, visit any website.
 2. Click the extension icon that appears on the right side of the page.
-3. Gemini AI will analyze the cookies on the site and suggest cookies that might be invasive.
+3. Click the START Button to start recording.
-4. Delete unnecessary cookies with a single click.
+4. Say any navigate command.

 ## Contributing